Poeschl/Hassio-Addons/git-exporter/README.md

 `export.addons`: Enable / Disable the export for the supervisor addons config.

 `export.esphome`: Enable / Disable the export for the esphome config.

+`export.node_red`: Enable / Disable the export for the Node-RED flows.
+Secure your credentials with [node-red-contrib-credentials](https://flows.nodered.org/node/node-red-contrib-credentials).

 `checks.enabled`: Enable / Disable the checks in the exported files.